 “I give thanks to [the church] who shared about hand-washing to us and how I should save my life from the diseases, which can be spread through dirty hands,” said one prisoner.

 In another region, children living in crowded slums sat in verandas to learn about the importance of handwashing.
 They watched an interactive animated film about a young girl who gets sick because of her dirty hands, and then they learned helpful songs that will remind them when to wash their hands.

 “I often get stomach pain and fevers,” said Meheryar, a young resident of the slums.
 “Now, I know the reason behind it.
 I will keep my hands always clean and will be healthy again.”

-At a home for street children, a group of Sisters of Compassion and other GFA workers brought the same message that the church was promoting across Asia: handwashing can save your life.
+At a home for street children, a group of Sisters of Compassion and other Gospel for Asia (GFA) workers brought the same message that the church was promoting across Asia: handwashing can save your life.
 Workers learned that street children in the area had a high mortality rate, with most dying by the time they reached 25–35 because of unhygienic living and “the rugged nature of their survival.”
 They handed out soap and towels to each of the children.